ianchblair/CBUS_DC_Controller/README.md

 WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE Outstanding software issues:-

-Pipelining in MicroPython implementation is making 1ms delays take 2 to 3 ms, so the code is running slower than intended.
-This to be addressed.

 CBUS messaging and CAN protocol required for module_dc_controller (i.e. CBUS controlled version) has not yet been implemented.